- ROLE

 Run It Back

-This is just one of many scenarios that would happen during my time as a Nike employee, and you can see how it translates into UX.
-You can use UX, anywhere.
-You just have to look at it in a certain way to find it.
+This is just one of many scenarios that would happen during my time working for Nike, and you can see how it translates into UX.